Shackleton and Trungpa - The Escape in History

 How to assess Chögyam Trungpa’s 1959 escape in the light of history?
-Maybe the simplest approach is to compare his journey to a more famous and well-documented one.
-Among the best known of these is Shackleton’s famous Imperial Trans-Antarctic Expedition of 1914-17, described as “history’s greatest story of survival and adventure.”
+One approach is to compare his journey to a more famous one.
+Among the best known of these is Ernest Shackleton’s famous Imperial Trans-Antarctic Expedition of 1914-17, described as “history’s greatest story of survival and adventure.”

-- After the groups’ home bases were destroyed – Shackleton’s ship Endurance by Antarctic ice, the Tibetans’ world by Communist violence – forcing them to undertake challenging treks in search of safety
+- After the groups’ home bases were destroyed – Shackleton’s ship by Antarctic ice, the Tibetans’ world by Communist violence – they were forced to undertake challenging treks in search of safety

 - Shackleton: 40-year-old naval officer, experienced leader of Antarctic expeditions.